Feb 26, 2016

 1. Send a welcome kit

 Making good first impressions applies not only to blind dates and clients but with new hires as well.
 Putting together a welcome kit will ensure a new hire feels welcome and valued.
 The kit should contain:

 - Welcome letter

 - Directions to the office

-- List of eateries and ATMs in the vicinity
+- List of restaurants, banks, and entertainment in the area

 - A schedule for Day 1

 - Name and contact details of the assigned mentor

 A continuously updated new employee orientation checklist should make this task easy for onboarding managers.